delphi1004/dbassignment/README.md

 ### `npm install`

-If the installation was successful, you should be able to run the following command.
+If the installation was successful, you should be able to run the following scripts.

 ### `npm run dev`
 Runs the app in the development mode.
 You will see extra logging information.<br />